jasonkneen/SwarmFlow/README.md

 1. Click the "Browse files" button, select `basic.yaml` from the `data` directory, or drag and drop the file to load it.
 2. View or modify the configurations as needed.
 3. Switch to the "Test" tab, paste the article content into the "User Input" box, and press Enter.
-4. Built-in RAG module, compatible with various embedding methods.
-5. Check whether the output meets your expectations.
+4. Check whether the output meets your expectations.

 Snapshot-1:
 ![ui_edit](docs/resources/snapshot_simple_ui_1.png)